gavinyork/zephyr3d/doc/markdown/scene.octree.initialize.md

 ## Octree.initialize() method

-Initialize the octree with specified root size and leaf size
+Initialize the octree with specified root and leaf sizes.

 **Signature:**